 - Bowls or boxes are great accessories which help to corral or hide remotes, matches and coasters.

 Once you have all your accessories, play around with your groupings till you have it just right.
-We like to organise our groupings into 3 to 5 sections and switch it up when you need a refresh.
+We like to organise our groupings into 3 to 5 objects and switch it up when you need a refresh.